abrsh6266/community-page/src/ReadMe.md

 # Community Page Project

 This is a Community Page project built with React, Vite, and TypeScript.
 The application allows users to create posts, add comments, and reply to comments in a nested structure.
-It is styled with SCSS and optionally uses a UI library like Material-UI or Chakra UI.
+It is styled with SCSS and uses a UI library like Material-UI, toastifies and others.

 ## Features